kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 "What were you looking for?"
 A friend asks when the whole thing is done.

 Truth.
 Beauty.
 Love.
 Nothingness.
-All of the cliches.
+Sure, all of the cliches.

-And then there was cynicism, too.
-I felt stagnant at the end of college.
-Despite having some fantastic professors, I felt complicit in a system that was preparing me for a lifetime of collecting gold stars.
-Something I had been good at, something that put me into the system in the first place.
-It's easy for me to point the finger, but I realize now the real problem was my own lack of intellectual and creative inquisitiveness.
+And I must have been looking for an answer to my own cynicism as well.
+I was incredibly frustrated by the end of college.
+Despite having had some fantastic professors and friends, I felt all too complicit in a system that was preparing me for a lifetime of collecting gold stars.
+Something I had been good at; something that had allowed me entrance into the system in the first place.

+It's easy for me to point the finger.
+The opportunities for growth were there.
+I just never looked for them.
+The real problem was my own lack of intellectual and creative inquisitiveness.

 Life goes on.

 ![Sunset out the back of a pickup]({{site.baseurl}}/assets/img/hitching/2.png)

 The sun is coming down, and I can see the downtown of Austin.
 It's months since the first night in San Bernardino.
 I’m elated - to see my good friend Sam mostly.
 There's so much I want to tell him.

+<p class="i">Thank you for reading!
+Part II is coming soon.</p>